Introduction

 Measuring and Marking the Layout

-Before you start, gather the following tools and materials to ensure a smooth and efficient process:
+Before you start, gather these tools and materials to make your job easier:

 - Chalk line or string line